Course Enquiry FAQs

 Practicing members are also eligible to apply to the PPG Register of Professionals.
 This includes an annual practitioner assessment and peer exchange.
 PPG also encourage members to engage in regular forms of professional support as relevant throughout the year.

 For more information on membership, please click here.

 3) Applied Research

-Along with advocated for and taking concrete action towards professionalising Positive Psychology in Practice, PPG is also active in creating bases of knowledge related to professional practice through its applied research centres.
+Along with advocated for and taking concrete action towards professionalising Positive Psychology in Practice, PPG is also active in creating bases of knowledge related to professional practice through its centres.

-Plans are underway to create two further applied research centres on Positive Ageing and Positive Organisations by the end of 2020.
+The first initiative is on Violence & Post-Traumatic Growth, which partners with Combat Academy UK, Inner Athletics Ltd., and G.E.T.
+Therapy Ltd. Plans are underway to create two further applied research initiatives on Positive Ageing and Positive Organisations by the end of 2020.

 For more information on PPG’s applied research, please contact: firstname.lastname@example.org

 What is the difference between the Positive Psychology Guild and the Positive Psychology Network?

 The Guild (PPG) is the professional accreditation, training, membership, and research body.
 The Network (PPN) is the online and live social networking and information sharing space for PPG members and the public.
 It includes the website, PPN blog, and PPN journal.